zhenni/Leetcode/no-cate.md

 - No. 668 Kth Smallest Number in Multiplication Table: this is a sorted matrix
 - No. 373 Find K Pairs with Smallest Sums: Heap: pointer

-## Matrix
+## BackTrack
-- No. 240 Search a 2D Matrix II: Divide and conquer for 4 blocks; Search row and column step by step;  [Saddleback Search](http://cs.geneseo.edu/~baldwin/math-thinking/saddleback.html)
+- No.  22: Generate Parentheses: DFS backtrack

 ## Not solved
 675. Cut Off Trees for Golf Event